moslime/moslime/README.md

 Mocopi™ is a trademark owned by the Sony Corporation®.
 MoSlime is not endorsed by the Sony Corporation® nor SlimeVR™, nor are they affiliated with the MoSlime developers.
 This software does not modify the firmware of your Mocopi™ trackers and should not break them.
 However, only use this software if you agree to assume the risks therein.

+## Support notice
+Development will be a bit slow for the forseeable future but don't worry this project isn't abandoned by any means.
+We're open to accepting pull requests so feel free to open one if you have any bug fixes or feature additions!

 ## Requirements
  - Any VM or bare-metal Linux system with Bluetooth® and BlueZ as the Bluetooth® stack.
 This system can be seperate from the system that is running SlimeVR™.
  - Python 3 with bluepy and scipy installed `pip3 install bluepy scipy`